Real gamma distribution on analytic bundles of flag varieties: Real gamma distribution

 To calculate the singular values of such normal map, it requires us to derive the distribution of the quadratic form $X'X$ in a normal matrix $X$.
 By this, standard multi-varaite statistical analysis techniques like the determinant, trace, largest and smallest roots and their ratio could to performed.
 The simplest situation is the Wishart distribution, according to $T_3$ with $\varPhi = I_n$.
 As a natural extension of independent identically distributed normal vectors, this distribution was further generalised by \cite{anderson1946wishart}, \cite{James1955TheNW}, and \cite{herz1955} etc. \cite{james1960distribution,james1961distribution,james1961zonal,james1968calculation} use the hypergeometric series in terms of zonal polynomials to derive the exact distribution of such a distribution with non-central means, removing many redundant proofs, such as in \cite{Kotz1967ab}.
 In the following of this section, we are going to derive the distribution of the quadratic form of normal matrices $T_1$.

 Evidently, a normal matrix has a quadratic form representation \eqref{eq: illustration of triangular ararry heter}.
 This joint distribution of the homogeneous quadratic forms, that is, $A_{ij} = A$, a fixed precision matrix was first obtained by \cite{khatri1966} with the hypergeometric function ${}_0F_0$ of two matrix arguments.
 In his work, the exact distribution is not expressed in the series of zonal polynomials such as \cite{Kotz1967ab}, but his method involves nuisance parameters $q_{ij} >0$.
 This expression is difficult in practice since the density is the real gamma distribution in the central Wishart case, where the hypergeometric function ${}_0F_0$ does not appear explicitly.
 In addition, hypergeometric functions of two matrix arguments often occur in the characteristic function and distribution of characteristic roots for the central case, instead of the density as noted by \cite{james1964distribution}.
 Thus, after nearly thirty years, the heterogeneous quadratic forms were reconsidered in \cite{Mathai1992} by calculating the cumulants only for $k=2$.
-It lies in another core subject of this article, the determination of the central distribution of these $\frac{1}{2}k(k+1)$ heterogeneous quadratic forms for general $p>2$ using no hypergeometric function and unnecessary constant $q_{ij}$.
+However, recent advances in normal quadratic forms from aspects of combinatorial connections, such as \cite{hanlon1992combinatorial}, \cite{gouldenandjackson1995}, and \cite{vassilieva2015moments} mostly concern the calculation of moments, instead of exact density.
+It lies in another core subject of this article, the determination of the central density of these $\frac{1}{2}k(k+1)$ heterogeneous quadratic forms for general $p>2$ using no hypergeometric function and unnecessary constant $q_{ij}$.
 To begin with a reasonable foundation, these matrices must satisfy $A_{ij}' = A_{ji}$ and the diagonal entries in $A_{ij}(i\neq j)$ are equal to zero.
 As a natural generalisation of the matrix normal distribution in equation \eqref{eq: dawid matrix normal distribution} to \eqref{eq: illustration of triangular ararry heter}, the advantage is an organised representation of the elliptical contoured distribution, such as Theorem 3.6.7 in \cite{1990Generalized}, which may promote a better understanding of general symmetric distributions.
-Despite significant progress over these years, for instance, \cite{anderson1958introduction}, \cite{srivastava2009introduction}, \cite{muirhead1982aspects}, \cite{eaton2007multivariate}, \cite{johansson1997random}, \cite{gupta2018matrix}, \cite{hedenmalm2021planar}, and \cite{mathai2022mul}, the non-central distribution for the $\frac{1}{2}k(k+1)$ heterogeneous quadratic forms has not been obtained yet until present.